Richard II of England: Character and assessment

 Richard's mental state has been a major issue of historical debate since the first academic historians started treating the subject in the 19th century.
 One of the first modern historians to deal with Richard II as a king and as a person was Bishop Stubbs.
-Stubbs argued that towards the end of his reign, Richard's mind "was losing its balance altogether".
-Historian Anthony Steel, who wrote a full-scale biography of the king in 1941, took a psychiatric approach to the issue, and concluded that Richard had schizophrenia.
+Stubbs argued that towards the end of his reign, Richard's mind "was losing its balance altogether."
+Historian Anthony Steel, who wrote a full-scale biography of the King in 1941, took a psychiatric approach to the issue, and concluded that Richard had schizophrenia.
 This was challenged by V. H. Galbraith, who argued that there was no historical basis for such a diagnosis, a line that has also been followed by later historians of the period, such as Anthony Goodman and Anthony Tuck.
-Nigel Saul, who wrote the most recent academic biography on Richard II, concedes that – even though there is no basis for assuming the king had a mental illness – he showed clear signs of a narcissistic personality, and towards the end of his reign "Richard's grasp on reality was becoming weaker".
+Nigel Saul, who wrote an academic biography of Richard II in 1997, concedes that – even though there is no basis for assuming the King had a mental illness – he showed clear signs of a narcissistic personality, and towards the end of his reign "Richard's grasp on reality was becoming weaker."

 One of the primary historiographical questions surrounding Richard concerns his political agenda and the reasons for its failure.
 His kingship was thought to contain elements of the early modern absolute monarchy as exemplified by the Tudor dynasty.
 More recently, Richard's concept of kingship has been seen by some as not so different from that of his antecedents, and that it was exactly by staying within the framework of traditional monarchy that he was able to achieve as much as he did.
-Yet his actions were too extreme, and too abrupt.
+Yet his actions were too extreme and too abrupt.
 For one, the absence of war was meant to reduce the burden of taxation, and so help Richard's popularity with the Commons in parliament.
 However, this promise was never fulfilled, as the cost of the royal retinue, the opulence of court and Richard's lavish patronage of his favourites proved as expensive as war had been, without offering commensurate benefits.
 As for his policy of military retaining, this was later emulated by Edward IV and Henry VII, but Richard II's exclusive reliance on the county of Cheshire hurt his support from the rest of the country.
 Simon Walker writes: "What he sought was, in contemporary terms, neither unjustified nor unattainable; it was the manner of his seeking that betrayed him."